 At the time of construction, the Georgia World Congress Center was the largest construction contract entered into by the State of Georgia.
-The 700,000 square foot facility established Atlanta as a convention center city and stimulated development of over 5,000 new hotel rooms.
+The 700,000-sq.-ft. facility established Atlanta as a convention center city and stimulated development of over 5,000 new hotel rooms.

-The Hardin team was contracted to build Phases I, III and IV:
+The DPR Hardin team was contracted to build Phases I, III and IV.

 The Phase III Expansion of the Georgia World Congress Center increased the exhibit and public access space of the convention center by about one third, adding several restaurants, an addition to the existing registration area, renovation of the administration and operations areas totaling 585,000-sq.-ft. of construction.

-The Phase IV Expansion included two-tiered, fixed-seating lecture halls on the exhibit floor level, 29 flexible-space meeting rooms on the plaza and ballroom levels, and a boardroom in the upper concourse connector (that can also be used for meetings).
-Phase IV added: Total space: 1.4 million square feet; Exhibit space: 420,000 square feet; Meeting rooms: 75,000 square feet; Ballroom: 25,700 square feet; Landscaped plaza: 3.6 acres.
+The Phase IV Expansion included two-tiered, fixed-seating lecture halls on the exhibit floor level, 29 flexible-space meeting rooms on the plaza and ballroom levels, and a boardroom in the upper concourse connector, which can also be used for meetings.
+Phase IV added: Total space: 1.4 million sq. ft.; Exhibit space: 420,000 sq. ft.; Meeting rooms: 75,000 sq. ft.; Ballroom: 25,700 sq. ft.; Landscaped plaza: 3.6 acres.